 Research is starting to explore why some people develop problems with memory and concentration while others don't.
 People who have had chemotherapy or have had radiation to the head area are at higher risk for these problems.

 Cancer patients should speak to their physician or nurse if they:

 Support groups can be helpful when transitioning from active treatment to survivorship, allowing you to talk to others who may have similar experiences.
-In addition, professional counseling is available at both the Abramson Cancer Center and the Joan Karnell Cancer Center at Pennsylvania Hospital.
+In addition, professional counseling is available at both the Abramson Cancer Center and the Abramson Cancer Center at Pennsylvania Hospital.